Listen with various headphones seamlessly by means of the numerous output options that come as standard upgrades.

 Outstanding!Review by Pete

 I bought the IHA 1 with the tube ugrades, the preamp outs and the Lundahl transformers.
-I'm now using it with Sennheiser 800Ss, a Cayin CD player, and Chord 2Qute D/A processor; interconnects and balanced speaker cable are all Black Dragons.
+I'm now using it with Sennheiser 800Ss, a Cayin CD player, and Chord 2Qute D/A processor; interconnects and balanced headphone cable are all Black Dragons.

 In a nutshell, the sound is amazing.
 I listen primarily to classical music, and on well-recorded performances the instruments are precisely located, both from side to side and front to back.
 The timbre of individual instruments sounds life-like, including the piano; my mother was a pianist, and I grew up with the sound of uprights and baby grands in my ears.
 Chamber music sounds warm, intimate and personal; orchestral works can run the gamut from so soft as to be barely audible to sforzando climaxes without ever losing detail or articulation.
 This is the most musical amplifier I've ever heard.